abdul-1432/Glass_Navi/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
-When contributing, please ensure you follow the existing code style and commit guidelines.
+When you are contributing, please make sure you follow the existing code style and commit guidelines.

 ## License